fkhadra/react-toastify-doc/docs/render-what-you-want.md

 ---
 id: "render-what-you-want"
-title: "Render more than string"
+title: "Render anything"
-sidebar_label: "Render more than string"
+sidebar_label: "Render Anything"
 ---

 You can render any valid `ReactNode`: string, number, component...
 This is really straightforward.